MicroEJ/docs/PlatformDeveloperGuide/uiSimulation.rst

 This set of classes and interfaces is available in the module ``com.microej.pack.ui#ui-pack``.
 It offers the same capacity to override some built-in drawing algorithms (internal Graphics Engine drawing algorithms), to add some custom drawing algorithms, to manipulate the MicroUI concepts (GraphicsContext, Image, etc.) in the Front Panel project, etc.

 * The interface ``ej.microui.display.LLUIDisplay`` represents the MicroUI Graphics Engine (MicroUI framework).
-It provides some methods to map MicroUI byte arrays in MicroUI Graphics Context objects, to manipulate MicroUI colors etc. An instance of this framework is available via the field ``Instance``.
+It provides some methods to map MicroUI byte arrays in MicroUI Graphics Context objects, manipulate MicroUI colors, etc. An instance of this framework is available via the field ``Instance``.
 * The interface ``ej.microui.display.LLUIDisplayImpl`` all methods required by MicroUI implementation to be compatible with the MicroUI Display class implementation.
 See :ref:`section_ui_simulation_display`.
 * The class ``ej.microui.display.LLUIPainter`` implements all MicroUI drawing natives.
 It defines some interfaces and classes to manipulate the MicroUI concepts (GraphicsContext, Image, etc.) in the Front Panel project.
-Like embedded side, this class manages the synchronization with the Graphics Engine and delegates the drawing to the interface ``ej.microui.display.UIDrawing``.
+Like the embedded side, this class manages the synchronization with the Graphics Engine and delegates the drawing to the interface ``ej.microui.display.UIDrawing``.
 * Like the embedded side, the default implementation of the interface ``ej.microui.display.UIDrawing``: ``ej.microui.display.UIDrawing.UIDrawingDefault`` calls the internal Graphics Engine algorithms (software algorithms).
-Each algorithm can be overrided independently.
+Each algorithm can be overridden independently.
 * The classes in the package ``ej.drawing`` implement the native of the MicroUI extended library: `Drawing <https://repository.microej.com/modules/ej/api/drawing/>`_
 * The classes in the package ``ej.microui.event`` manage the input events, see :ref:`section_ui_simulation_input`.
 * The classes in the package ``ej.microui.led`` manage the LEDs.